needle-wang/bash-rolling/README.md

 give me, i can format it into json for Edit this cookie.

 46. `use_ettercap.sh`
-always forget the useage of ettercap or arpspoof?
+always forget the usage of ettercap or arpspoof?
 let me tell you, just run it!

 47. `use_reaver.sh`